mohanmca/MohanLearningGround/src/main/md/Tools/Kerberos/Kerberos.md

 would run applications and potentially connect to these servers and store the user's files, get their mail et cetera.

-And the problem that they wanted to solve was how to authenticate the users that are using these workstations to all these different servers in the back end without having to trust the network to be correct, which seems like a sensible design requirement in many ways.
+And the problem that they wanted to solve was how to authenticate the users that are using these workstations to all these different servers (backend file-server, mail-server) in the back end without having to trust the network to be correct, which seems like a sensible design requirement in many ways.

 And I should mention that I guess the alternative to Kerberos at the time was these R login commands that we're looking at in last lecture, which seems like a bad plan.

 They just use IP addresses to authenticate the users.
 And Kerberos was reasonably successful.
 It actually still is used at MIT.

 And actually, it's the basis of Microsoft's Active Directory server.
 So pretty much every Microsoft based sort of Windows Server